Follow these suggestions, and watch your website rise the ranks to the top of search-engine results.

 Keyword metadata are the search phrases that people type when they want to find your page.
 You’ll want to include a variety of phrases.
 However, don’t get greedy: if your list becomes excessive, the browser may completely ignore the data.
 As a general rule, try to keep it to about 6-8 phrases with each phrase consisting of 1-4 words.
 A great example would be “local Italian restaurant.”

 Focus on creating relevant links within the text.
 Instead of having “click here” links, try writing out the name of the destination.
-“Click here” has no search engine value beyond the attached URL, whereas “crispy artichoke hearts with creamy bagna cauda recipe” is rich with keywords and will improve your search engine rankings as well as the ranking of the page you are linking to.
+“Click here” has no search engine value beyond the attached URL, whereas “crispy artichoke hearts with creamy sauce recipe” is rich with keywords and will improve your search engine rankings as well as the ranking of the page you are linking to.

 Always describe your visual and video media using alt tags, or alternative text descriptions.
 They allow search engines to locate your page, which is crucial—especially for those who use text-only browsers.